 As a law firm manager, I fully understand that lawyers get very busy.
 Between doing agreements, preparing for court, going to court, doing consultations, and dealing with billables, replying to their voicemail and emails might seem like the least of their concerns.

 It’s normally not that the lawyer didn’t have enough time, they just saw client communication as the least important thing in their day.
-Any extra few hours at the end of the day was spent with their loved ones instead of email.
+Any extra few hours at the end of the day were spent with their loved ones instead of email.

 There is a real opportunity in the legal industry for law firms that can create a scalable business model.
 The most important thing about scalability is being able to grow without multiplying problems.

-A potential client should be able to complete an initial online enquiry and have a consultation call and follow up email a few days later at the longest.
+A potential client should be able to complete an initial online enquiry and have a consultation call and follow-up email a few days later at the longest.
 The solicitor should be supported by a colleague who is competent in sales and customer relations.